Swiss maker of meat alternatives Planted will expand and diversify with $18M Series A – TechCrunch

 “For example our newly launched planted.pulled consists of sunflower, oat and yellow pea proteins, changing both structure and taste to resemble pulled pork rather than chicken.
 The great thing about the sunflower proteins, they are upcycled from sunflower oil production.
 Hence, we are establishing a circular economy approach.”

 When I first wrote about Planted, its products were only being distributed through a handful of restaurants and grocery stores.
-Now the company has a presence in more than 3,000 retail locations across Switzerland, Germany, and Austria, and works with restaurant and food service partners as well.
+Now the company has a presence in more than 3,000 retail locations across Switzerland, Germany and Austria, and works with restaurant and food service partners as well.
 No doubt this strong organic (so to speak) growth, and the growth of the meat alternative market in general, made raising money less of a chore.

 The cash will be directed, as you might expect for a company at this stage, towards R&D and further expansion.